Mushroom art.

 Shaggy Mane (Coprinus comatus).

-Many old manuscripts were written with Coprinus mushroom ink!
+Many ancient manuscripts were written with Coprinus mushroom ink.

 Coprinus comatus are also considered an edible mushroom when picked while young and firm.